Mani Shankar: Holography

 as well as the Nationalist Congress Party during the 2014 Maharashtra Legislative Assembly election, which stemmed the decline of the party.

 Augmented Reality

 In February 2017, Mani Shankar launched the first live augmented reality political campaign in the world for Shri Devendra Fadnavis, Chief Minister of Maharashtra State, India.
 For the first time, such a campaign enabled an electoral candidate to virtually enter people's homes and softly pitch for votes.

 The campaign was declared a success.
 The effectivity of augmented reality as a political campaign tool was established.

 A series of augmented reality projects thus followed, in various fields ranging from film publicity, sports, spirituality and corporate launches.
-Allah Rakha Rahman announced on his official Facebook page that he got his augmented reality channels done by Mani Shankar and Kaali Sudheer.
+AR Rahman announced on his official Facebook page that he got his augmented reality channels done by Mani Shankar and Kaali Sudheer.